Alex-Broughton/sky-mapper/README.md

-StarAtlas is a python-3.6 based customizable generator for localized star maps intended for the amateur astronomer and for web-development.
+Sky-Mapper is a python-3.6 based customizable generator for localized star maps intended for the amateur astronomer and for web-development.
 The application currently has a database with over 3,500 stars, planets and objects from the built-in EPHEM database, the Yale Bright Star